tirzah-dev/Group-Tour/README.md

 # 2018 V School Final Group Project
-by, Danielle Walker, Lelana 'Heaven' Villa and Tirzah Evengelista
+by, Danielle Walker, Lelana 'Heaven' Villa and Tirzah Evangelista

 ## Description
 The Group Tour App is a place where friends/family can collaborate to plan out their activities for a group vacation.
 They will be able to share attractions and activities and then vote and comment on them.
 This interactive app helps groups of friends or family decide what to do once they get to where they are going.